• Skip to primary navigation

 November 24, 2014 by Jeanne

 Is there really such a thing as a squirrel-proof bird feeder?
-Is it even possible to keep all of those furry thieves away form your bird feeders?
+Is it even possible to keep those furry thieves away form your bird feeders?

-I don’t know about you, but one of the most frustrating aspects of feeding wild birds is losing half of your bird seed in one day to squirrels.
-Usually one big, fat, smart squirrel, to be exact.
+I don’t know about you, but one of the most frustrating aspects of feeding wild birds is losing half of your bird seed in one day to squirrels—usually, one big, fat, clever squirrel, to be exact.

 hummingbird

 Until one day, I noticed a squirrel climbing stealthily up the metal trellis.
-From my office window, I could see him looking both ways, assessing his chances.
+From my office window, I saw him looking both ways, assessing his chances.
 Then he leaped onto the hummingbird feeder.
 He used his weight to rock the feeder as he hung by his toes from the top, sticking his head near the big yellow plastic flowers.
 He lapped up the sweet red liquid nectar from the feeder.
-He swung the feeder harder until liquid slopped over the edges into a puddle on the ground.
+The squirrel then swung the feeder harder until liquid slopped over the edges into a puddle on the ground.
 Then he scampered down and drank from the puddle on the pathway under the feeder.

 That’s when I moved to the feeder closer to the porch, where the cats patrol, and hung it from a pole that is a little more difficult for squirrels to climb.